 2. Code Complete: A Practical Handbook of Software Construction

-Steve McConnell’s Code Complete is considered to be the encyclopedia of practical coding and a must-read for any professional programmer.
-And, it’s easy to understand why – it’s a massive piece of literature at 900-pages, but each chapter is packed with suggestions and techniques to improve everyday programming and construct code that is readable and easier to manage.
+Steve McConnell’s Code Complete is considered to be the encyclopedia of practical coding and a must read for any professional programmer.
+It’s easy to understand why – it’s a massive piece of literature at 900-pages, but each chapter is packed with suggestions and techniques to improve everyday programming and construct code that is readable and easier to manage.
 McConnell has a knack for presenting his material in a story format that makes the book easy to read and even entertaining.
 No matter what level you’re at, Code Compete will undoubtedly change the way you think about and write code.

 TIP: If you don’t have time to read the book in its entirety, flip to the last three chapters since it serves as a resource guide.
 From there, you can read through whichever chapters you want information on.
 Skip the Kindle edition and opt for the print copy since chapters are easier to reference.

 The premise of this book is built on the fact that computers change, but people don’t.
 The Mythical Man Month is a programming classic that discusses the human elements of software engineering.
 Even though the book was written 30 years ago (first published in 1975) it’s stood the test of time.
 Why?
 Because building things, including software, has been as much about people as much as hit has been about materials or technology.
 If you’re aspiring to become a project manager, this book will help you understand things that can go wrong in software development and will give you practical advice or working with, organizing and managing teams.

 4. Don’t Make Me Think, Revisited: A Common Sense Approach to Web Usability